Quentin Crisp: Middle years

 Crisp attempted to join the British army at the outbreak of the Second World War, but was rejected and declared exempt by the medical board on the grounds that she was "suffering from sexual perversion".
 In 1940, she moved into a first-floor flat at 129 Beaufort Street, Chelsea, a bed-sitting room that she occupied until she emigrated to the United States in 1981.
-She remained in London during the 1941 Blitz, stocked up on cosmetics, purchased five pounds of henna and later paraded through the streets during the black-out, picking up G.I.s.
+She remained in London during the 1941 Blitz, stocked up on cosmetics, purchased two pounds of henna and later paraded through the streets during the black-out, picking up G.I.s.
 In the intervening years, she never attempted any housework, writing famously in her memoir The Naked Civil Servant: "After the first four years the dirt doesn't get any worse."

 Crisp left her job as an engineer's tracer in 1942 to become a model in life classes in London and the Home Counties.
-Crisp wanted to call her book I Reign in Hell, a reference to Milton's Paradise Lost ("Better to reign in Hell, than serve in Heaven"), but her agent insisted on The Naked Civil Servant, an insistence that later gave her pause when she offered the manuscript to Tom Maschler of Jonathan Cape on the same day that Desmond Morris delivered The Naked Ape.
+Crisp wanted to call her book My Reign in Hell, but her agent insisted on The Naked Civil Servant, an insistence that later gave her pause when she offered the manuscript to Tom Maschler of Jonathan Cape on the same day that Desmond Morris delivered The Naked Ape.
 The Naked Civil Servant was published in 1968 to generally good reviews, although it initially only sold 3,500 copies.
 Crisp was then approached by the documentary film maker Denis Mitchell to be the subject of a 1968 short film in which she discussed her life and lifestyle.
 The documentary aired on British television in 1971.